MIRA-KUMAR/Leetcode-Learning/README.md

     KthLargest(int k, int[] nums) Initializes the object with the integer k and the stream of integers nums. int add(int val) Appends the integer val to the stream and returns the element representing the kth largest element in the stream.

+# LeetCode 704.
+Binary Search

+Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
+If target exists, then return its index.
+Otherwise, return -1.

+You must write an algorithm with `O(log n)` runtime complexity.

 # LeetCode 705.
 Design HashSet

 Design a HashSet without using any built-in hash table libraries.